UVA-Led Research Center Makes Significant Progress Eliminating the Long-Intractable Separation Between Computer Processing and Data Storage

 By the spring of 2020, the world was in lockdown from the COVID-19 pandemic.
 So, the center’s researchers added another real-world case study midway through the grant cycle.
 They joined the global scientific community in efforts to tackle the novel coronavirus.

 Effective mitigations would require accelerated pathways to understanding the virus’ methods of transmission and mutation.
-Large numbers of biological samples from humans infected by the virus were being collected from wastewater, and these could be used to sequence the virus to get at this information.
+Large numbers of biological samples from humans infected by the virus were being collected from wastewater on the UC San Diego campus, and these could be used to sequence the virus to get at this information.

 But processing just one sample would take weeks with today’s computers.
 Faster results were needed to get ahead of the virus’ spread and inform tactics for halting it.
 This is exactly where the center researchers’ hard work would prove invaluable.